Celsentri (Maraviroc)

 Alcohol & Driving

-Be careful when driving or using machinery as Celsentri may affect your ability to perform these activities safely.
+Be careful when driving or using machinery until you know how Celsentri affects you.

 Alcohol

-No specific alcohol interactions are mentioned in the source material.
-However, discuss alcohol use with your doctor as it may affect your overall HIV treatment.
+No specific alcohol warnings were mentioned in the source material.
+Discuss alcohol use with your doctor.

 Driving and Operating Machinery